 Zoom instructions will be provided upon registration.

-Jacques deLisle - Jacques deLisle is Director of FPRI’s Asia Program, Stephen A. Cozen Professor of Law, Professor of Political Science, and Director of the Center for the Study of Contemporary China at the University of Pennsylvania. ; Speaker
+Jacques deLisle - Jacques deLisle is the Director of the Asia Program at the Foreign Policy Research Institute.
+He is also the Stephen A. Cozen Professor of Law, Professor of Political Science, and Director of the Center for the Study of Contemporary China at the University of Pennsylvania. ; Speaker